mlehotay/ier/IER/IER-theory.md

 ## **Abstract**

 Informational Experiential Realism (IER) is a realist, physicalist framework for understanding observers and lived experience.
 Reality exists independently of observation and is governed by mind-independent physical law.
-Experience is neither fundamental nor illusory, but a **real organizational and dynamical regime** instantiated in certain physical systems.
+Experience is neither fundamental nor illusory, but a **real, categorical organizational regime** instantiated in certain physical systems.

 IER identifies experience with the **globally integrated, temporally continuous, self-referential informational dynamics** of a system operating under **coherent intrinsic constraint**, sustaining what is termed a **Unified Experiential Field (UEF)**.
-Experience is not something a system has; it is what a system *is doing from the inside* when its informational processes become mutually constraining, irreducible, and system-defining.
+Experience is not something a system partially has, gradually acquires, or asymptotically approaches.
+It is what a system **is**, once its own integrated informational dynamics become the dominant, unavoidable constraint on themselves.

+The organizational conditions for experience may **accumulate gradually**, but experience itself begins **categorically**, via a lawful dynamical regime transition.
+Prior dynamics may prepare, stabilize, or destabilize this transition, but they are not experiential.

-IER affirms **physical monism** and entails **experiential pluralism**: one objective reality can support many distinct experiential worlds, each arising from the organization of a UEF.
+IER affirms **physical monism** and **experiential pluralism**: one objective physical reality supports many real experiential worlds, each arising from the organization of a UEF.
 These worlds are real as experience but do not constitute separate realities.

 IER is an **organizational identity theory**.
-It specifies what experience is and when it occurs, without privileging any biological substrate or invoking additional ontological layers.
+It specifies what experience is, when it occurs, and why it has structure, without privileging any biological substrate or introducing additional ontological layers.

 ---